Refinery Stationary Engineers

 For this position, vocational training, on-the-job experience and an associate's degree combine to make the ideal candidate.
 A bachelor's degree is not necessarily required but a candidate chances of getting the position will not be compromised with one.

-The median salary for Stationary Engineers and Boiler Operators is approximately $22.50 per hour, which translates to an annual wage of about $46,040.
-There are more than 40,000 employees with this position and between now and 2016, reports say that an additional several thousand employees will be needed.
+The median salary for Stationary Engineers and Boiler Operators is approximately $24.00 per hour, which translates to an annual wage of about $49,000.